Jascha Spivakovsky: Early life

-In late 1918 he commenced an epic series of concerts with the Berlin Philharmonic Orchestra illustrating the historical development of the concerto from Bach to Brahms.
-This tour de force was a massive success and stamped his reputation as a leading exponent of the great composers.
-The Berliner Tageblatt reported: "Outstanding among soloists is Jascha Spiwakowski, who at his second concert played the three Beethoven concertos.
-His excellent performance of these last three concertos places him in the ranks of our best pianists."
-He was engaged for another 40 concerts across Germany and sought by Europe's leading conductors, including Wilhelm Furtwängler for a performance of the Tchaikovsky Piano Concerto No. 1 with the Berlin Philharmonic Orchestra in Darmstadt.
+In late 1918, he commenced an epic series of concerts with the Berlin Philharmonic Orchestra illustrating the historical development of the concerto from Bach to Brahms.
+This tour de force stamped his reputation as a leading exponent of the great composers.
+He was engaged for another 40 concerts across Germany and sought by Europe's leading conductors.
 He then toured Europe with his twelve-year-old brother Tossy, who had debuted as a violin prodigy in Berlin a few years earlier.
 They were greatly celebrated everywhere and received "rather overwhelming" attention from the public in the streets of Copenhagen after performing for the Danish royal family.
-Dutch critics declared Tossy "The Young Joachim" and Scandinavian critics declared him without equal.
-He was soon appointed the youngest-ever concertmaster of the Berlin Philharmonic Orchestra by Furtwängler.
 The brothers went on to perform as a duo for many years and recorded for Parlophone, becoming renowned for artistic virtuosity, warm expression and perfect unison.
 One of their chief admirers was the great scientist and amateur violinist Albert Einstein.